Silviyanancy/Application-deployment-on-AWS-EKS-using-Terraform/README.md

 - Create an application using any language.
 - Create a Dockerfile.
 - Build Docker Image and push into DockerHub.
+- Ensure the IAM OIDC provider is associated with the EKS cluster.
+- Deploy AWS Load Balancer Controller via Helm with proper IAM role and service account

 ### 2. Configure Access to the EKS Cluster